Understanding Futures and Commodities

 The contract is standardized according to quality, quantity, and delivery time and place.
 The only remaining variable is price.
 It is determined through an auction-like process that occurs via an electronic trading platform or, to a lesser extent, on an exchange trading floor.

 It’s important to understand that the underlying products specified in the contract are seldom physically delivered to the buyer.
 Instead, if you bought (“went long” on) a futures contract, you could sell the same contract before the contract enters the delivery period, which usually occurs in the last few weeks of the contract.
-This would allow you to close out your contract and avoid having to physically deliver the goods.
+This would allow you to close out your contract and avoid having to take physical delivery of the goods.

 Initial margin requirements